cawka/cs118-spring2017/project-1.md

 - The server must count all established connections (1 for the first connect, 2 for the second, etc.).
 The received file over the connection must be saved to `<FILE-DIR>/<CONNECTION-ID>.file` file  (e.g., `/save/1.file`, `/save/2.file`, etc.).
 If the client doesn't send any data during gracefully terminated TCP connection, the server should create an empty file with the name that corresponds to the connection number.

-- The server must assume error if no data received from the client for over 10 seconds.
-It should abort the connection and write a single `ERROR` string into the corresponding file.
+- The server must assume error if no data received from the client for over `10 seconds`.
+It should abort the connection and write a single `ERROR` string (without end-of-line/carret-return symbol) into the corresponding file.
+Note that any partial input must be discarded.

-- The server should be able to accept and save files up to 100 MiB
+- The server should be able to accept and save files up to `100 MiB`

 ### Client Application Specification